-Strategies to support/develop English inc. reading:
+Strategies to support/develop literacy inc. reading:

 All children are taught phonics and reading skills through Early Reading Research (ERR) from their very first days in Reception.
-We offer parents/carers the opportunity to come in to school and watch ERR in action, and there is lots of information about ERR on the school website.
-In addition we run targeted reading groups twice weekly for all children in KS1 at the appropriate level.
+We offer parents/carers the opportunity to come in to school and watch ERR in action.
+In addition we run targeted reading groups twice weekly for all children at the appropriate level.